QBiz Leads AI

 4. Be present on the sources the model searches

 Winning the first question is not only about your own pages.
 When ChatGPT searches, it leans on a familiar set of trusted sources, and being named on those is often how you get into the answer at all.
-Profound's data shows the model triangulates across about four sources per cited turn, so the directories, review platforms and community sites it trusts for your topic are routes into the answer alongside your own site (Profound, 2026).
+Because the model reads and triangulates across several sources for a single answer rather than picking one, the directories, review platforms and community sites it trusts for your topic are routes into the answer alongside your own site.
 Which sources matter varies by engine and topic; our guide to how each AI engine picks its sources breaks down the patterns, and how to get your business mentioned in ChatGPT covers the off-site work in detail.

 5. Aim for your cluster, not a solo win